 Students who score well (typically a score of a 5) on the AP test are encouraged to pursue the Honors track beginning with PHYSICS 160/161.

-Please note: LSA policy precludes AP credit from being used toward a major or a minor.
+Please note: LSA policy precludes AP credit from being used toward the requirements of a major or a minor.
+The Physics Department does not recognize AP credit as equivalent and students who receive AP credit are not exempt from pre-requisite courses.
 If you are considering a Physics or Interdisciplinary Physics major or a Physics minor, you may need to take additional coursework.

 Second Semester in Physics